PeterK78/Z2X-Programmer/Z2X-Programmer/Setup/Readme.txt

 7. The list of known decoder manufacturers has been extended.

+8. The configuration variables read or written are displayed during the upload and download.

 Bug fixes:

 1. The description of the decoder specification for Zimo FX